1. A fast combination of punches.

 The Origin Of ‘The Old One-Two’

 This phrase is believed to originate from boxing.
 Why?
-Well, there is a whole lot of punching that goes on and the ‘old one-two’ is a quick combination of punches in boxing.
+Well, there is a whole lot of punching that goes on in this sport, and the ‘old one-two’ can refer to a quick combination of punches that a boxer performs.

 As for the age of this phrase, the earliest I could find it in print is the early 1900s.
 For example, in the Oakland Tribune newspaper, June 1919, the expression is used in relation to boxing: